TheM1ddleM1n/Waddle/README.md

 **Try these solutions:**

 1. Check browser console (F12) for errors
-2. Change the keybind in Settings (another script might use `\`)
-3. Refresh the page
+2. Refresh the page
-4. Ensure Tampermonkey is enabled for miniblox.io
+3. Ensure Tampermonkey is enabled for miniblox.io
-5. Verify the script is installed and active in your userscript manager
+4. Verify the script is installed and active in your userscript manager

 **Debug steps:**
 - Open Developer Tools (F12)